 Graduates of the program will be able to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification of Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
-Initial certification is a requirement for licensure in many states.
-Tennessee requires licensure in order to practice.
+Initial certification is a requirement for licensure in all states.

 NOTE: A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination.

-Roane State Community College's Occupational Therapy Assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, P.O.
+Roane State Community College's OTA program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, P.O.
 Box 31220, Bethesda, MD 20824-1220.
 (301) 652-AOTA.